 How to get around

 To get around Sri Lanka, I would say: take the train as much as possible.
 You find schedules on this handy website.
 Although you will not always find a seat, is the most comfortable and relatively cheap way to get around.
 Unfortunately the train will not go everywhere, so I took many local busses.
 Those are a nightmere!
 Drivers go like crazy.
 The busses are privately owned and they want to take as many people on the bus and drive the fastest possible to get the most money.
 There’s no limit in the amount of passengers and other vehicles are litteraly bumped of the road.
-Later I found out at least one fatal accident happens with those busses, so from then, we took tuk-tuks to get around!
-More expensive but with a nice breeze and great views 🙂 of course you can also do with taxi’s
+Later I found out at least one fatal accident happens every day with those busses, so from then, we took tuk-tuks to get around!
+More expensive but with a nice breeze and great views 🙂 of course you can also go with taxi’s.

 Next time Sri Lanka?